 Teaching support resources • educational technology • online learning • faculty development • learning space design • teaching assessment • hybrid learning • academic support services

-Associate Vice Provost Role
+Associate Provost Role

 Cynthia Golden is responsible for leading the University Center for Teaching and Learning, a center that provides support services for fostering excellence in teaching, online and hybrid learning and the application of educational technology.
 With a staff of approximately 70 professionals, including full-time staff, contract employees and post-docs, and about 40 students, the Teaching Center serves the university in these areas: